How we gather evidence in our regulatory and disciplinary investigations

 Most individuals and firms work with us to give us information and to explain why they have behaved in a particular way.
 If they do not, in some cases we can ask the High Court to order them to comply with our requirements.
 We can also ask the High Court to order other people to provide information or documents to us.

-Power to require firms to provide information
+Power to require the provision of information

 What information is covered?